Giulio Prisco

 technology.
 He writes and speaks on a wide range of topics, including science, information technology, emerging technologies, virtual worlds, space exploration and futurology.

-Prisco's ideas on virtual realities, technological immortality, mind uploading, and new scientific religions are extensively featured in the OUP books "Apocalyptic AI - Visions of Heaven in Robotics, Artificial Intelligence, and Virtual Reality" and "Virtually Sacred - Myth and Meaning in World of Warcraft and Second Life".
-Prisco's ideas are also extensively featured in the 2017 book "Dynamic Secularization - Information Technology and the Tension Between Religion and Science" and the 2019 book "Transhumanism - Engineering the Human Condition: History, Philosophy and Current Status", both published by Springer.
+Prisco's ideas on virtual realities, technological immortality, mind uploading, and new scientific religions are extensively featured in the OUP books Apocalyptic AI - Visions of Heaven in Robotics, Artificial Intelligence, and Virtual Reality by Robert M. Geraci and Virtually Sacred - Myth and Meaning in World of Warcraft and Second Life by the same author.

+Prisco's ideas are also extensively featured in the 2017 book Dynamic Secularization - Information Technology and the Tension Between Religion and Science by William Sims Bainbridge and the 2019 book Transhumanism - Engineering the Human Condition: History, Philosophy and Current Status by Roberto Manzocco, both published by Springer.